tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 ## Development by popular demand versus by committee

-John Gruber, a blogger, first created Markdown (see his [Markdown documentation here](http://daringfireball.net/projects/markdown/)).
+John Gruber, a blogger, fireStructuredText created Markdown (see his [Markdown documentation here](http://daringfireball.net/projects/markdown/)).
 Others adopted it, and many made modifications to include the syntax they needed.
 As a result, there are various "flavors" of Markdown, such as [Github-flavored Markdown](https://help.github.com/articles/github-flavored-markdown/), [Multimarkdown](http://fletcherpenney.net/multimarkdown/), [kramdown](https://kramdown.gettalong.org/), and more.

 In contrast, DITA is a committee-based XML architecture derived from a committee.
 There aren't lots of different flavors and spinoffs of DITA based on how people customized the tags.
 There's an official DITA spec that is agreed upon by the DITA OASIS committee.
 Markdown doesn't have that kind of committee, so it evolves on its own as people choose to implement it.

 ## Why developers love Markdown

 In many development tools (particularly [static site generators](https://www.staticgen.com/)) you use for publishing documentation, many of them will use Markdown.
 For example, Github uses Markdown.
-If you upload files containing Markdown and use an md file extension, Github will render the Markdown into HTML.
+If you upload files containing Markdown and use an md file extension, Github will automatically render the Markdown into HTML.

 Markdown has appeal (especially by developers) for a number of reasons: